b19kiit/TGS_IMS/docs/DB/index.md

 > - `Item.shelf_life` Time required by the item to get expired.

-**Cell** It represents nodes with label `Cell`.
+**Cell:** It represents nodes with label `Cell`.
 A cell is the smallest partition of physical storage space.
 A `cell` must belong to exactly one Node `Store`.

 A `cells` can be related to `Item` via `Property` node.
 This will be essential in multiple scenarios, such as evaluating the number of items that can be stored in the cell or check the health of a cell for items stored in them in realtime.